PIRIQITI/Cerberuslib/README.md

 It compiles as static and dynamic libraries ( see Makefile for more details ).

 ## BUILD:
-Type: sudo make; sudo make install. ( these will automatically run unit tests and install the library )
+Type: `sudo make; sudo make install`. ( these will automatically run unit tests and install the library )
 You can run checks with "runchecks.sh" to look for dangerous C functions
 If you have valgrind it will write memory check results in tests.log you can check that out too